Dissociation of bulk and entanglement phase transitions in the Haldane phase

-In this paper, we therefore study the ES of spin ladders using exact diagonalization~\cite{HQLin1990,Laflorencie2004}.
+In this Letter, we therefore study the ES of spin ladders using exact diagonalization (ED)~\cite{HQLin1990,Laflorencie2004}.
 This method provides full momentum resolution and unbiased access to the entanglement Hamiltonian.
-By introducing a continuous tuning parameter $\Delta$ for an XXZ deformation along the ladder legs, we identify three distinct regimes in the ES: a U(1) symmetry-broken phase for $\Delta<1$, a critical point at $\Delta=1$, and a gapped $Z_2$ phase for $\Delta>1$.
-We then characterize the symmetry-broken phase and perform finite-size scaling, which reveals an entanglement transition clearly separated from the bulk transition at $\Delta_c^{GS}\simeq 1.18$, revealing a breakdown of the conventional Li--Haldane correspondence in this setting.
+By introducing a continuous tuning parameter $\Delta$ for an XXZ deformation along the ladder legs, we identify three distinct regimes in the ES, as shown in Fig.~\ref{fig:1}(b): a U(1) symmetry-broken phase for $\Delta<1$, a critical point at $\Delta=1$, and a gapped $Z_2$ phase for $\Delta>1$.
+We then characterize the symmetry-broken phase and perform finite-size scaling, which reveals an entanglement transition clearly separated from the bulk transition at $\Delta_c^{\mathrm{GS}}\simeq 1.18$.
+This separation demonstrates that the entanglement and bulk phase diagrams evolve differently under XXZ anisotropy, signalling a breakdown of the conventional Li--Haldane correspondence.